Optimal Translocation of Living \& Active Filaments in Confinement: Model and simulations details

 \subsection{Simulation details}

-The polymer chains are simulated in bulk conditions (free environment) and under confinement.
+The chains are simulated in bulk conditions (free environment) and under confinement.
 In all cases, simulations are performed using the open source code LAMMPS\cite{thompson2022lammps}, with in-house modifications to implement the tangential activity.
 We perform Langevin Dynamics simulations disregarding hydrodynamic interactions.
 The equations of motion are integrated using the velocity Verlet algorithm, with an elementary time step $\Delta t = 10^{-3} \tau$.
-The units of mass, length, and energy are set to $m=1$, $\sigma=1$, and $u_E = 1$, respectively.\\ In bulk conditions, we simulate polymers of length $N =40-60$ with different values of the activity parameter $f_a =$ 0.1-2$u_E/\sigma$, $\kappa =$0.2-0.6 $u_E$ and $k_B T$=0.1 $u_E$.
+The units of mass, length, and energy are set to $m=1$, $\sigma=1$, and $u_E = 1$, respectively.\\ In bulk conditions, we simulate filaments of length $N =40$ with different values of the activity parameter $f_a =$ 0.1-2.0 $u_E/\sigma$, $\kappa =$0.2-0.6 $u_E$ and $k_B T$=0.1-0.3 $u_E$.
 We simulate $M=$10 independent trajectories for each set of parameters.
-After reaching a steady state, production runs are performed for $\approx 1 \cdot 10^{8}$ time steps and polymer conformations are sampled at a rate of $10^{5}$ time steps, that is, of the same order of magnitude as the decorrelation time of the end-to-end vector.
-We also performed short runs with a sampling rate of $10^2-10^3$ time steps to sample short-scale dynamics.\\ Under confinement, we focus on the parameter sets that emerged from the data-driven approach, described below.
-In particular, we simulate polymers of length $N = 40$, $f_a =$ 0.5 $u_E/\sigma$, $\kappa =$0.4 $u_E$ and $k_BT$=0.1 $u_E$.
-We simulate $M=$10 independent trajectories for each set of parameters; worms are initially always placed in the same chamber.
-As in experiments, runs are performed for $5 \cdot 10^{8}$ time steps, corresponding to $\approx 3600$ seconds, and polymer conformations are sampled at a rate of $10^{4}$ time steps.
+After reaching a steady state, production runs are performed for $\approx 1 \cdot 10^{8}$ time steps and conformations are sampled at a rate of $10^{5}$ time steps, that is, of the same order of magnitude as the decorrelation time of the end-to-end vector.
+We also performed short runs with a sampling rate of $10^2-10^3$ time steps to sample short-scale dynamics.